-(Update as of February 15th, 2018): Since this post was published in late January, the City of Cape Town has dramatically reduced its water consumption to the extent that forecasts now predict that we will make it through 2018 without any water supply outages.
+(Update as of March 13th, 2018): Since this post was published in late January, the City of Cape Town has dramatically reduced its water consumption to the extent that the local government has announced that we will not face water supply shortages in 2018 if consumption levels remain at current levels.
 We will continue to follow this story and share further updates.
-The following contingency plans will remain in place in the increasingly unlikely event we encounter municipal water shortages.
+The following contingency plans will remain in place in the increasingly unlikely event we encounter municipal water shortages in future.

 You have likely been following international news coverage of the drought in Cape Town.
 We would like to use this post to give you both a local perspective on the story and share the plans we have in place to support VACorps interns in the event of any disruption to the city’s municipal water supply.